mayconhb/Gelatina-Reductora-v3/replit.md

 Built-in analytics dashboard to track user engagement, product views, and feature usage.

 ### Accessing the Dashboard
-1. Go to the Profile tab in the app
+1. Log in with the admin email: maycon.henriquebezerra@gmail.com
-2. Click "Panel de Analytics"
+2. Go to the Profile tab in the app
-3. Enter your admin key (same as ADMIN_API_KEY)
+3. Click "Panel de Analytics" (only visible for admin)
-4. View metrics and charts
+4. View metrics and charts (no password required)

 ### Tracked Events
 - `app_open`: App opens/sessions